-His previous book, The Lemon Tree: An Arab, a Jew, and the Heart of the Middle East, which was a finalist for a National Book Critics Circle award, and which won Booklist’s “Top of the List” award in nonfiction, and the Christopher Award for works “affirming the highest values of the human spirit.”
+His previous book, The Lemon Tree, was based on his award-winning documentary for NPR’s “Fresh Air”.
+The book was a finalist for a National Book Critics Circle award, and won Booklist’s “Top of the List” award in nonfiction as well as the 2006 Christopher Award for works “affirming the highest values of the human spirit.”
 The book also won honorable mention for the Sophie Brody Medal for Outstanding Achievement in Jewish Literature from the American Library Association.

-From 2000-2007, Sandy taught at the Graduate School of Journalism at UC-Berkeley, where he coordinated international reporting programs, taught radio feature and documentary classes, and served as an I.F.
-Stone Fellow.
-In 2007, the 11 reporters in his “Early Signs” climate change class, who produced an eight-part series, “Reports From a Warming Planet,” for Salon.com and NPR’s Living On Earth, won the prestigious George Polk award.
-It was the first time the award has been given to students.
+From 2000 to 2007, Sandy taught international reporting, radio feature and documentary classes at the Graduate School of Journalism at the University of California at Berkeley.
+For several years he coordinated the school’s International Reporting Project.
+In 2006, the 11 student reporters in his “Early Signs” climate change class, who produced an eight-part series, “Reports From a Warming Planet,” for Salon.com and NPR’s “Living On Earth” won the prestigious George Polk Award.
+It was the first time students had been honored with the award.